10 Caribbean Beaches to Walk

 4 Alabaster Bay, Eleuthera, The Bahamas

-The Bahamas is a challenge, because there are so many stretches of sand, they are all beautifully bright and white, the sea is almost always turquoise and because there are so many of them they are almost all deserted… So I have chosen Alabaster Beach on Eleuthera near Governor’s Harbour not so much because you can walk along it but because you can walk out into the water for about 500 yards and still only be waist deep….
+The Bahamas is a challenge when it comes to choosing, because there are so many stretches of sand, they are all beautifully bright and white, the sea is almost always turquoise and because there are so many of them they are almost all deserted… So I have chosen Alabaster Beach on Eleuthera near Governor’s Harbour not so much because you can walk along it but because you can walk out into the water for about 500 yards and still only be waist deep….

 5 Grace Bay, Provo, TCI

-The Turks and Caicos Islands have the same sand as the Bahamas, and they have plenty of long deserted stretches too, but the sand on Grace Bay, the huge curve and surreal blue bay on the north side of Providenciales is among the best beaches around.
+The Turks and Caicos Islands have the same superb limestone sand as the Bahamas, and they have plenty of long deserted stretches too, but the sand on Grace Bay, the huge curve of sand and surreal blue sea on the north side of Providenciales is among the finest beaches in the region.
 It is developed, but the sand is fantastic and there is about twelve miles of it, so you can walk to your heart’s content.

 6 Barbuda

-The south shore of Barbuda is one long beach, miles of uninterrupted blond sand giving onto superb, shallow water, running from the island’s southern tip, at Coco Point in the east, 12 miles westwards (past the ferry terminal) to Palmetto Point in the west, where the beach is a barely believable hundred metres broad.
+The southern shore of Barbuda is one long beach, miles and miles of uninterrupted, barely developed blond sand giving onto superb, shallow water, running from the island’s southern tip, at Coco Point in the east, 12 miles westwards (past the ferry terminal) to Palmetto Point in the west, where the beach is a barely believable hundred metres broad.
 So that’ll keep you going most of the day.
-Unless you decide on the 17 almost uninterrupted miles of sand on the west coast, all the way up to North Point.
+Unless you decide on the 17 almost uninterrupted miles of sand of Barbuda’s west coast, which runs almost uninterrupted to North Point.

 7 The Baths, Virgin Gorda, BVI

 This is a walk of a different kind.
 Do not expect a stretch of uninterrupted sand, nor to be alone (unless you go very early in the day).
 Instead there are five tiny beaches divided by a giant’s playground of boulders stacked and jumbled on one another.
 No problem, just climb over them, or clamber through them, into caverns of luminescent green, where the waves roll in and wash around your feet.
-You can walk nearly a mile in all, starting at Valley Trunk Bay in the north, through Spring Bay and then the Baths themselves and finishing up at the delightfully names Devil’s Bay.
+You can walk nearly a mile in all, starting at Valley Trunk Bay in the north, heading through Spring Bay and to the Baths themselves, before finishing up at a delightfully named cove - Devil’s Bay.

 8 Long Bay, St Martin